mattmas/AreaPlanHelper/README.md

 - Corridor handling
 - and more.

-The addin is pre-built in the addin folder (an MSI, which supports Revit 2018
+The addin is pre-built in the addin folder (an MSI, which supports Revit 2017, 2018 and 2019)